801-585-3073

 - Working Together: A Utah Portfolio

-Tule Lake, in northern California, was one of the most infamous of the internment camps.
-Prisoners there held frequent demonstrations and strikes, demanding their rights under the U.S. Constitution.
-As a result, it was made a "segregation camp," and internees from other camps who had refused to take the loyalty oath or had caused disturbances were sent to Tule Lake.
+Tule Lake War Relocation Center in northern California, renamed Tule Lake Segregation Center in 1943, was one of ten concentration camps used by the United States government to imprison Japanese Americans during World War II.
+Prisoners there held frequent demonstrations and strikes, demanding their rights under the United States Constitution.
+As a result, Tule Lake was turned into a maximum security "segregation camp," and prisoners from other camps who had refused to take the loyalty oath or had caused disturbances were sent to Tule Lake.
 At its peak, Tule Lake held 18,789 internees.
 Tule Lake was also one of the last camps to be closed, staying open until March 20, 1946.